chunyang-wen/chunyang-wen.github.io/_posts/2020/2020-03-11-python-contextmanager.md

 ### contextlib.closing

-Works with object which imlements a `close()` function such as a socket connection.
+Works with object which implements a `close()` function such as a socket connection.

 ```python
 from contextlib import closing